hejack0207/mssql-cli/doc/troubleshooting_guide.md

 ## <a name="Installation_Issues"></a>Installation Issues:

 If you're having installation issues, please check the below known issues and workarounds.
-If you're having a different issue, please check the [issues](https://github.com/dbcli/mssql-cli/issues) page to see if the issue has already been reported.
+If you're having a different issue, please check the [issues](https://github.com/dbcli/osql-cli/issues) page to see if the issue has already been reported.
 If you don't see your issue there, filing a new issue would be appreciated.

-### Error: No module named mssqlcli
+### Error: No module named osqlcli
-If the installation was successful and this error message is encountered, this may be caused by different versions of python in the environment. i.e Used python 3.6 to install mssql-cli, but PATH has python 2.7 so it uses the python 2.7 interpreter which has no visibility to packages installed into python 3.6.
+If the installation was successful and this error message is encountered, this may be caused by different versions of python in the environment. i.e Used python 3.6 to install osql-cli, but PATH has python 2.7 so it uses the python 2.7 interpreter which has no visibility to packages installed into python 3.6.

 The workaround to prevent this is to use a virtual environment, which will provide a isolated environment that is tied to a specific python version.
 More information can be found at: